 We are excited and honored to have Terri Thal join us at the December meeting.

 Terri Thal is also renown for having recorded Dylan’s very first demo tape (also known as The First Gaslight Tape).
 The recording took place at the Gaslight Cafe in September, 1961.
-Songs included Old Man, Friend of Mine, Talkin’s Bear Mountain Picnic Massacre Blues, Song to Woody, Car Car, and “most of” Pretty Polly.
+Songs included Old Man, Friend of Mine, Talkin’ Bear Mountain Picnic Massacre Blues, Song to Woody, Car Car, and “most of” Pretty Polly.

-Thal commented: “I didn’t have video—I didn’t have a record,.
+Thal commented: “I didn’t have video—I didn’t have a record.
 I needed something to show, to play for people to give them an idea of what the guy sounded like.”
-In another interveiw she said that “I took it to Philadelphia and I took it to Boston and I took it to Saratoga Springs.
-Everybody said “go way””.
+The original tape was auctioned recently—and the website has an a video commentary by Thal, HERE.

 Links

 Terri Thal has attracted an enormous amount of attention for her book—and she has been very generous with her time in telling her story.
-I think this attention reflects an honesty, warmth, and independence that can be found in her book.
+I think this attention reflects the honesty, warmth, and independence that can be found in her book.

 Flagging Down the Double Es